 Check out their daily, affordable menu with local Norwegian food specialties.
-Example of what you can expect:
+Examples of what you can expect:

-- Flesk og duppe (bacon and sauce), creamy sauce, vegetables and potatoes.
+- Flesk and Duppe (bacon and sauce), creamy sauce, vegetables, and potatoes.
 Price: 159 NOK (every Friday)

 - Fresh damp trout with potatoes.
 Price: 189 NOK (every Tuesday)